Nuclear Throne Together Introduction

 Co-Op Setup

 Co-op in NTT allows from 2 to 4 players online and locally.
 Online play relies on peer to peer connection, so if a player has an unstable connection it will lead to lag issues.
+All players must be on the same version to connect, but can play from different platforms.

 Playing on non-Steam versions will require connecting by IP in order to play with each other online.
 This can be done by port forwarding or connecting through a virtual network.